bagder/http3-explained/en/feature-udp.md

 QUIC is a transfer protocol implemented in user-space on top of UDP.
 If you watch your network traffic casually, you will see QUIC appear as UDP packets.

-HTTP-over-QUIC will default to using UDP port 443.
+Based on UDP it also then uses UDP port numbers to identify specific servers on a given machine.

 ## Will it work?